bighnaraj/mediawiki_helm/README.md

 - Because of file access restriction, the application pod may crash.
 Execute the following if application pod crashes
   1) sudo chown -R 1001:1001 /mnt/wiki
   2) systemctl restart docker
-  3) delete the mariadb and application pod
+  3) delete the mariadb and application pod.
+They will be redeployed by deployment config
-- Because of low memory the liveness and readiness may fail
+- Because of low memory the liveness and readiness may fail.
+Execute the following.
   1) rm -rf /mnt/wiki/
   2) rm -rf /mnt/data/
+  3) delete the mariadb and application pod.
+They will be redeployed by deploymeny config